SANCTUARY-Systems/Peregrine-Hypervisor/docs/Testing.md

 ### hftest

-Having a framework for tests makes them easier to read and write. _hftest_ is a framework to meet the needs of VM based tests for Hafnium.
+Having a framework for tests makes them easier to read and write. _pgtest_ is a framework to meet the needs of VM based tests for Hafnium.
 It consists of:

 *   assertions